 A non-invasive, calming approach to rehabilitating dogs and training owners, as popularised by Jan Fennell - The Dog Listener

 Although Amichien Bonding may have fallen out of favour in recent years, it can still offer help and assistance to trainers, owners and dogs and create a balanced and harmonious household and lifestyle for all concerned.
-Having spent time with horse whisperer, Monty Roberts, Jan Fennell devised her system of training based on 4 key principles and her studies of wolf packs showed her that often owners unwittingly reinforce the dog as leader of the pack, rather than the humans:
+Having spent time with horse whisperer, Monty Roberts, Jan Fennell devised her system of training based on 4 fundamental principles and her studies of wolf packs showed her that often owners unwittingly reinforce the dog as leader of the pack, rather than the humans:

-2) Leading the Hunt - the alpha pair are always in front when hunting
+2. Leading the Hunt - the alpha pair are always in front when hunting

-3) Protecting the Pack - it is the responsibility of the alpha’s
+3. Protecting the Pack - it is the responsibility of the alpha’s

-4) Reuniting after Separation - the alpha’s are given space and respect
+4. Reuniting after Separation - the alpha’s are given space and respect

-To put simply, on an average day, when you first get up and you see your dog again you ignore them completely - no touch, no talk, no eye contact (to quote dog trainer, Cesar Milan).
-You carry on about your business until such time as the dog has become calm and has gone to lie down and rest and typically you can hear the dog give a loud ‘sigh’ which signals acceptance.
-At this point you can call the dog to you to give fuss and affection.
+To put simply, on an average day, when you first get up, and you see your dog again you ignore them completely - no touch, no talk, no eye contact (to quote dog trainer, Cesar Milan).
+You carry on about your business until the dog has become calm and has gone to lie down and rest and typically you can hear the dog give a loud ‘sigh’ which signals acceptance.
+At this point, you can call the dog to you to give fuss and affection.
 Already, as an owner, you have already complied with principles 3 and 4 of Amichien Bonding.
-Once you have eaten your own breakfast, you may then feed the dog, thus complying with the first principle.
-Breakfast done and you get ready for the day and probably at some point it is time for your dog to be walked and this is another key moment in the day of your dog.
-You must ensure that the dog is calm and settled before attempting to put collar and lead on, so if the dog becomes excited, wait calmly, ignoring whatever the dog is doing until such time that the dog becomes calm again and then, and only then, put on the collar and lead.
+Once you have eaten your breakfast, you may then feed the dog, thus complying with the first principle.
+Breakfast over with and you get ready for the day and probably at some point it is time for your dog to be walked and this is another key moment in the day of your dog.
+You must ensure that the dog is calm and settled before attempting to put a collar and lead on, so if the dog becomes excited, wait calmly, ignoring whatever the dog is doing until such time that the dog becomes calm again and then, and only then, put on the collar and lead.
 If your dog becomes excited once again because of having a collar and lead on, then wait for them to calm down.
-If you are struggling with getting your dog to calm down then try ignoring them by averting your eyes from them, folding your arms and turning your body away.
-Once the dog is calmly waiting with collar and lead on then make them wait whilst you open the door and do not let them go running out in front of you - instead, you step out of the door ahead of the dog and then invite them to join you.
+If you are struggling with getting your dog to calm down, try ignoring them by averting your eyes from them, folding your arms and turning your body away.
+Once the dog is calmly waiting with collar and lead on then make them wait while you open the door and do not let them go running out in front of you - instead, you step out of the door ahead of the dog and then invite them to join you.